Best Tips for Visiting Disney World with Grandparents

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 When planning a multigenerational trip to Disney World, there are a few things to keep in mind that will help you maximize your family’s fun, while accommodating a variety of ages and interests.
-These tips will help you get the most out of your Disney World vacation and ensure that your whole family – from the youngest to the oldest – will create countless magical memories.
+These tips will help you get the most out of your Disney World vacation and ensure that your whole family – from little kids to older adults – will create countless magical memories.

 Which Disney resorts are best for large families?

-You also have the option of choosing a Disney World Resort hotel with adjoining rooms, like Disney’s All-Star Movies Resort, Caribbean Beach Resort, or Port Orleans Resort- French Quarter.
+For a little more personal space, you also have the option of booking separate rooms that are connected.
+Choosing a Disney Resort hotel with adjoining rooms, like Disney’s All-Star Movies Resort, Caribbean Beach Resort, or Port Orleans Resort- French Quarter, is a great way to vacation together but still ensure everyone has some privacy, too.

 What is the best way for all ages to explore Disney World?

-Disney World crowds can be overwhelming for all ages, so be sure to allow for downtime.
+Disney World crowds can be overwhelming for all ages, so it’s a good idea to plan for downtime during your family trip.

-There may be days when the grandparents prefer to stay in the parks while you take the kids back for an afternoon nap, or they may be able to lend a helping hand and babysit while you have a Disney date night.
+There may be days when the grandparents prefer to continue to enjoy the theme parks while you take the kids back for an afternoon nap, or they may be able to lend a helping hand and babysit while you have a Disney date night.

-If you prefer not to be tied down by the bus times, you can use the Lyft app to reserve a Minnie Van that will drive your family (they seat up to six, including two optional child seats) anywhere you need to go, on your schedule.
+If you prefer not to have a car, you can use the Lyft app to reserve a Minnie Van that will drive your family (they seat up to six, including two optional child seats) anywhere you need to go, on your schedule.
 Here’s everything you need to know about Minnie Vans.
 Renting a larger van also works well and allows you the convenience of your own schedule.
-Note, however, you will have to pay for parking.
+Note, however, that you will have to pay for parking.

 Which Disney World restaurants are best?